Spanish Costas Holiday with Children: Tips & Fun Things to Do

 Why Spain & the Costas

 The Spanish Costas are a great bet for family holidays.
-You are guaranteed sunshine, there are fantastic beaches and there are lots of things to do with kids, from toddlers to teens.
+You are guaranteed sunshine, there are some of the best beaches in Europe and there are lots of things to do with kids, from toddlers to teens.
 But what’s the secret to a successful family holiday that won’t break the bank?

 The areas along the coastline of Spain are referred to as Costas (coasts) and are one of the best places to go.
 The most popular Costas in southern Spain are Costa Brava, Costa Blanca and Costa del Sol.
 Millions of tourists visit annually and there are lots of affordable things to do and places to stay.